-A dentist's office may not be everyone's idea of a perfect vacation destination.
+A dental surgery may not be everyone's idea of a perfect holiday destination.

 "It was simply cheaper for me to go to a dentist in Hungary," said a 42-year-old physical therapist from Berlin, who did not want to give his name.

 He chose a clinic near Budapest from an Internet advertisement, enticed by hundreds of euros in savings compared with the same treatment in Germany.
 He was happy to find when he got there that the clinic was clean, the staff competent and the work thorough.

 Greater efforts by clinics to lure customers from abroad for routine procedures are creating new opportunities for tour operators looking to expand into faster-growing markets.

 Helmut Wachowiak, a professor at the International University of Applied Sciences at Bad Honnef in Germany, says the global medical tourism market is worth USD$40 billion to USD$60 billion and is growing at about 20 percent per year.

 "The medical tourism market is still very much passing by traditional tourism, though it is increasingly recognised as an opportunity for the travel industry," said Wachowiak, an expert on tourism management.

 People travel abroad for medical treatment for various reasons: it's cheaper, they face a long wait at home, or the treatment they want is not available in their own country.

 Robert MacLaren, professor of ophthalmology at the University of Oxford, said some patients who have immigrated may prefer to return to be close to their families when they undergo surgery.